-Here is a brief guide for all persons wishing to apply to be a chaperone.
-This page explains the qualities required of a chaperone, the duties undertaken and a list of the regulations that apply to all children in performances.
+Here is a brief guide for all persons wishing to apply to become a chaperone who reside in Central Bedfordshire.
+This page explains the qualities required of a chaperone, the duties undertaken and an outline of the regulations that apply to all children involved in performances.

 What is a chaperone?

-A chaperone acts in loco parentis to the child/ren under his/her care when they are modelling, performing on stage, or taking part in a film production, radio or television programme.
+A chaperone acts in place of a parent to the child/ren under his/her care when they are modelling, performing on stage, or taking part in a film production, radio or television programme.
 A chaperone is expected to exercise the same care and control as a good parent would with a view to securing a child's health, comfort, kind treatment and moral view.
-The regulations relating to children performing are as follows:
+The regulations relating to children performing and chaperones are as follows:

 - The Children & Young Persons Acts 1933 and 1963 and the Children (Performances and Activities) (England) Regulations 2014 detail the regulations for chaperones for children taking part in performances, modelling or sport.